Forrest Fenn Treasure Facts

 The poem, if followed precisely (and understood correctly) will lead a person to the location of the hidden treasure.
 Nothing more is said to be required.

 The treasure is ‘hidden somewhere north of Santa Fe’.
 This is written in the book.
-However, Forrest has later said, ‘hidden in the Rocky Mountains’ specifically.
+However, Forrest later said, ‘hidden in the Rocky Mountains’ specifically.

-Also written in the book is the statement that there are subtle clues sprinkled in the stories of The Thrill of the Chase.
+Also written in the book is the statement that there are subtle clues sprinkled in the stories of The Thrill of the Chase (TTOTC).
 In a radio interview (around 21:20) he said these help with the nine clues in the poem.

 Forrest says when he wrote the poem he wasn’t playing any games.
 The poem is straightforward.
-He also said it took him 15 years to write it.
-He changed it many times.
+He also said it took him 15 years to write it, and changed it many times.
 He felt like he was an architect writing the poem and each word is deliberate.

-If a person reads the poem over and over again and deciphers the first few clues, they can find the treasure chest.
+If a person reads the poem over and over again and deciphers the first few clues, he says they can find the treasure chest.

 Only one person alive, Forrest Fenn, knows where the chest is hidden.

-In Six Questions with Forrest Fenn, he says nothing about the finding of treasure will be in accidental.
+In Six Questions with Forrest Fenn, he says nothing about the finding of treasure will be accidental.

 The clues given on the Today Show are fact: